princeVerma73/EXPENSE-TRACKING-SYSTEM/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+* This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+* Expense Tracking System to help users manage their finances efficiently.

 ## Project Structure

-- **frontend/**: Contains the Streamlit application code.
-- **backend/**: Contains the FastAPI backend server code.
+expense-tracking-system/
+│
+├── frontend/         # Streamlit-based UI
+│   └── app.py
+│
+├── backend/          # FastAPI backend logic
+│   └── server.py
+│
+├── tests/            # Unit and integration tests
-- **tests/**: Contains the test cases for both frontend and backend.
+|                     # Contains the test cases for both frontend and backend.
+│
+├── requirements.txt  # All required dependencies
-- **requirements.txt**: Lists the required Python packages.
+|                     # Lists the required Python packages.
-- **README.md**: Provides an overview and instructions for the project.
+|
+└── README.md         # Project documentation (this file)

 ## Setup Instructions